trantlabs/missing-native-js-functions/README.md

 Object {
-	forEach(callback: (element: any, index?: string) => any): void; // callback is called for every element in object map(callback: (element: any, index?: string) => any): this; // callback is called for every element in object and the result is returned as a new object static equals(x: any, y: any): boolean;
-	equals(other: any): boolean; // checks if this Objects is the same with the other, WARNING this won't work with circular objects keys(): string[]; //returns keys of object itself entries():  Array<[string, any]>; // returns a nested array of key and corresponding value of object itself merge(obj: any): any; // returns a new object deeply merged with obj, the current will overwrite obj, if obj has the same property.
+	forEach(callback: (element: any, index?: string) => any): void; // callback is called for every element in object map(callback: (element: any, index?: string) => any): this; // callback is called for every element in object and the result is returned as a new object keys(): string[]; //returns keys of object itself entries():  Array<[string, any]>; // returns a nested array of key and corresponding value of object itself merge(obj: any): any; // returns a new object deeply merged with obj, the current will overwrite obj, if obj has the same property.
 Notice will not merge classes